MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-macos.md

   > [!NOTE]
   >
   > - On recent macOS builds, almost all updates show as **Configuration data files** or **All other updates**.
 The other update settings are mostly legacy updates for older builds of macOS.
   > - The time specified in these settings is used by the Intune service.
 The time isn't the local device time.
-Be aware of this information when you configure a maintenance window for a global environment.
+Be aware of time differences when you configure a maintenance window, espeically for a global environment.

 - **Update policy schedule settings**